-Considering that the basal aquifer has a 30-40 m confining head, the drop-in water levels still leaves the aquifer system in a confined state after a year of pumping.
-Downward leakage from the clays and the silts/sands above the main aquifer would also occur, but with a drop-in water levels far less than in the basal sand aquifer.
-The impact on the perched aquifers above the clays would be expected to be very limited.
-Piezometers will be used to monitor the horizontal and vertical propagation of the "cone of depression" during the trial.
+Considering that the basal aquifer has a 30-40 m confining head, the drop-in water levels is expected to leave the aquifer system in a confined state after a year of pumping.
+Downward leakage from the clays and the silts/sands above the main aquifer would likely occur, but with a drop-in water levels far less than in the basal sand aquifer due to low porosity and high clay content and therefore, the impact on the aquifers above the clays would be expected to be very limited.